Siege of Emesa (638): Counter siege

 The sieges toward Circessium and Hit laid by corps under Iyadh occurred simultaneously as the siege of Homs goes on.
 At first the Muslims faced difficulty in the siege of Hit as the defenders dug a moat around the city, until the Muslim army was able to penetrate it.
 Meanwhile, Circesium was captured from the Byzantines without resistance by a Muslim army commanded by Habib, Though many Muslim sources state this occurred in 637, Maximillan Streck stated it is more likely occurred in 640.

-The counter sieges not only stopped on Circesium and Hit, as Iyadh further sent Walid ibn Uqba to subdue the fortresses of the tribe of Rabi'a and Tanukhid.
-Abu Ubaydah strategy of counter siege toward circesium and Hit not only resulted in a Muslim victory at the Second Battle of Emesa against the pro-Byzantine Christian Arabs of Jazira, but also succeeded to take both Circesium and Hit, while the Christian Arabs still being pursued by Khalid and his relentless cavalry from behind.
+The counter sieges did not stop at Circesium and Hit, as Iyadh further sent Walid ibn Uqba to subdue the fortresses of the tribe of Rabi'a and Tanukhid.
+Abu Ubaydah strategy of counter siege toward Circesium and Hit not only resulted in a Muslim victory at the Second Battle of Emesa against the pro-Byzantine Christian Arabs of Jazira, but also succeeded to take both Circesium and Hit, while the Christian Arabs were still being pursued by Khalid and his relentless cavalry.
 Between the end of 639 and December 640, Iyad and his lieutenants subdued, in succession, Circesium (al-Qarqisiya), Amid, Mayyafariqin, Nisibin, Tur Abdin, Mardin, Dara, Qarda and Bazabda.
 In the case of Raqqa (Kallinikos to the Byzantines), the peasants outside the city walls were defended by the Arab Christian nomads.
 There, the Muslim forces compelled the city's leaders, facing the prospect of starvation, to surrender within five or six days.
 As the city fell to the Muslims, Since then, it has figured in Arabic sources as al-Raqqah.

 End of siege

 When the Christian Arabs received the news of the arrival of fresh reinforcements led by the caliph himself, combined with Iyadh invasions of their homeland in Jazira, they immediately abandoned the siege and hastily withdrew there.
-By the time the Christian Arab coalitions leave, Khalid and his mobile guard has been reinforced by 4000 soldiers under Qa'qa from Iraq, and now has been given permission by Abu Ubaydah to came out of the fort to pursue the enemy.
-Khalid inflicted heavy losses to the Arab Christian coalition forces, which not only broke the entire siege, but also prevented them to return to Jazira.
+By the time the Christian Arab coalitions left, Khalid and his mobile guard has been reinforced by 4000 soldiers under Qa'qa from Iraq, and now had been given permission by Abu Ubaydah to came out of the fort to pursue the enemy.
+Khalid inflicted heavy losses on the Arab Christian coalition forces, which not only broke the entire siege, but also prevented their return to Jazira.

-In summary, The objective of Jazira invasion by Iyadh to capture cities with minimal destruction and In Petersen's view, Iyad's campaign partially diverted the Christian Arab coalition forces in Syria has succeeded.
+In summary, the objective of the Jazira invasion by Iyadh to capture cities with minimal destruction and, in Petersen's view, Iyadh's campaign to partially divert the Christian Arab coalition forces in Syria, had succeeded.